samea's learning communities

-SAMEA encourages the formation of provincial or regional Chapters (formal)/Networks (informal)/Communities of Practice that offer services such as resource networks, professional development activities, and forums for members to explore, discuss and get involved with evaluation interests.
+SAMEA encourages the formation of provincial or regional learning communities in the form of Chapters (formal)/Networks (informal)/Communities of Practice, Topical Interest Groups that offer services such as resource networks, professional development activities, and forums for members to explore, discuss and get involved with evaluation interests.

-The Eastern Cape Chapter and Western Cape Network have been very instrumental in creating spaces for continuous regional conversations on M&E. SAMEA and the SAMEA KZN MEL network recently signed a memorandum of agreement (MoA) to strengthen and formalise collaboration.
+The Eastern Cape Chapter and Western Cape Network have been very instrumental in creating spaces for continuous regional conversations on M&E. SAMEA and the SAMEA KZN MEL Network recently signed a memorandum of agreement (MoA) to strengthen and formalise collaboration.
 We look forward to collaborating on specific initiatives, reaching a wider group of M&E practitioners and working together to improve the quality and impact of M&E.

-FORMALISATION AND MANAGEMENT OF CHAPTERS
+FORMALISATION AND MANAGEMENT OF a CHAPTER

 The formal Chapter shall be launched when there is a minimum of 15-20 members.
 The regional liaison board member or champion who currently facilitates regional support and growth shall preside at the launch and elections of leadership.
 The leadership shall be elected through secret ballot by members in good standing (i.e. members who have paid membership fee).
 Elections of the Chapters will be facilitated by the regional and membership portfolio of the Board.
 The management structure shall be as follows:

 The Chapter management shall be responsible for running the Chapter and organising regional conferences, seminars and workshop in consultation with the Board.
 The management will also be responsible for growing its membership.